‘On My Block’: The most lit teen TV shows of 2018

 However, judging from the teen TV shows coming out in 2018, young-adult programming is getting a much needed facelift.
-The shows look darker and more experimental in narrative tone, feature a more diverse set of characters, and look set to explore issues and ideas which go way beyond the usual tropes of the teen shows generation X or older Millennials grew up with.
-Take a look at these ten upcoming young-adult shows and see for yourself:
+The shows look darker and more experimental in narrative tone and look set to explore issues and ideas which go way beyond the usual tropes of the teen shows generation X or older Millennials grew up with.
+Take a look at these ten upcoming young-adult shows and see for yourself.

 Sounding like a teenage version of Breaking Bad (minus all the crystal meth and grisly murder) Life Sentence follows Lucy Hale (Pretty Little Liars) as Stella – a young woman who starts living life large after receiving a terminal cancer diagnosis.
 However, when she’s informed her cancer has been miraculously cured, Stella faces the (hopefully hilarious) consequences of living like there was no tomorrow.